huhncares-cmd/huhncares-cmd/README.md

 Beside my programming hobbies I also like photography, especially photography of planes, called plane spotting.

-This site should just give you a basic overview over my skills, my hobbies and me as a person.
+This file should just give you a basic overview over my skills, my hobbies and me as a person.

 ## Skills